mohse-n/L7N_EtherLab/Installation guides/IgH EtherCAT Master Installation Guide.md

 depmod
 ```
 ### 3. Configure the master
 There are some parameters associated with the master module (e.g. NIC MAC address, driver to use).
-We specify these in a file we put in /etc/sysconfig.
+We specify these in a file `/etc/sysconfig`.
 ```bash
 sudo mkdir /etc/sysconfig/
 ```